tusharupadhyay/Client_server_exercise/README.txt

     3. Request without Header i.e. Without first 4 digits should throw an exception
     4. Request with more than 30 character should throw an exception

-Package:
-These files are zipped together:
+Source Files:
 AsyncServer.py
 TwsitedServer.py
 customRequestParser.py
 ClientThread.py
 ServerTest.py

-Please unzip the files to a location and though terminal reach to that location.
+Please download the files to a location and though terminal reach to that location.
 Once reached, please run the server and test as mentioned above.

 Note: Program have been written according to python 2.7, please use python 2.7 environment to run.